yuantn/MI-AOD/README.md

       - **\_\_init\_\_.py**: Some function initialization in the current folder.

-      - **MIAOD_head.py**: Code for forwarding anchor-level model output, calculating anchor-level loss, generating pseudo labels and getting bounding boxes from existing model output in more details, which can be called by `./mmdet/models/dense_heads/base_dense_head.py` and `./mmdet/models/detectors/single_stage.py`.
+      - **MIAOD_head.py**: Code for forwarding anchor-level model output, calculating anchor-level loss, generating pseudo labels and getting bounding boxes from existing model output in more details, which can be called by `mmdet/models/dense_heads/base_dense_head.py` and `mmdet/models/detectors/single_stage.py`.

-      - **MIAOD_retina_head.py**: Code for building the MI-AOD model architecture, especially the well-designed head architecture, and define the forward output, which can be called by `./mmdet/models/dense_heads/MIAOD_head.py`.
+      - **MIAOD_retina_head.py**: Code for building the MI-AOD model architecture, especially the well-designed head architecture, and define the forward output, which can be called by `mmdet/models/dense_heads/MIAOD_head.py`.

-      - **base_dense_head.py**: Code for choosing different equations to calculate loss, which can be called by `./mmdet/models/detectors/single_stage.py`.
+      - **base_dense_head.py**: Code for choosing different equations to calculate loss, which can be called by `mmdet/models/detectors/single_stage.py`.

     - **detectors**: The code folder of the forward propogation and backward propogation in the overall training, test and calculating uncertainty process.

       - **base.py**: Code for arranging training loss to print and returning the loss and image information, which can be called by `epoch_based_runner.py`.

-      - **single_stage.py**: Code for extracting image features, getting bounding boxes from the model output and returning the loss, which can be called by `./mmdet/models/detectors/base.py`.
+      - **single_stage.py**: Code for extracting image features, getting bounding boxes from the model output and returning the loss, which can be called by `mmdet/models/detectors/base.py`.

   - **utils**: The code folder for creating active learning datasets.

-    - **active_dataset.py**: Code for creating active learning datasets, including creating initial labeled set, creating the image name file for the labeled set and unlabeled set and updating the labeled set after each active learning cycle, which can be called by `./tools/train.py`.
+    - **active_dataset.py**: Code for creating active learning datasets, including creating initial labeled set, creating the image name file for the labeled set and unlabeled set and updating the labeled set after each active learning cycle, which can be called by `tools/train.py`.

 - **tools**: The outer training and test code folder of MI-AOD.

-  - **train.py**: Outer code for training and test for MI-AOD, including generating PASCAL VOC datasets for active learning, loading image sets and models, Instance Uncertainty Re-weighting and Informative Image Selection in general, which can be called by `./script.sh`.
+  - **train.py**: Outer code for training and test for MI-AOD, including generating PASCAL VOC datasets for active learning, loading image sets and models, Instance Uncertainty Re-weighting and Informative Image Selection in general, which can be called by `script.sh`.

 - **work_dirs**: Work directory of the index and image name of the labeled set and unlabeled set for each cycle, all log and json outputs and the model state dictionary for the last 3 cycle, which are introduced in the **Training and Test** part above.